zeruhur/loner/_AP_chatGTP.md

 ---
 give me the outline for the X adventure pack for loner using the above guidelines
 ---
-further elaborate on the setting information in a point list of five items
+give me the setting information: time period, location, and any important cultural or historical details. format this in a bullet point list

 ---
-Give me 36 Character Concepts (adjective + noun) for this setting, in a 7x7 matrix.
-Header and first column are numbers from 1 to 6.
-Format the answer in raw markdown code in a snippet box
+Give me 36 Character Concepts (adjective + noun) for this setting

 ---
-Give me 36 Character Skills for this setting, in a 7x7 matrix.
-Header and first column are numbers from 1 to 6.
-Format the answer in raw markdown code in a snippet box
+Give me 36 Character Skills for this setting must be unique and without repetitions
 ---
-Give me 36 Character Frailties, flaws and Disadvantages for this setting, in a 7x7 matrix.
-Header and first column are numbers from 1 to 6.
-Format the answer in raw markdown code in a snippet box
+Give me 36 Character Frailties, flaws and Disadvantages for this setting must be unique and without repetitions

 ---
-Give me 36 Character Equipment Items for this setting, in a 7x7 matrix.
-Header and first column are numbers from 1 to 6.
-Format the answer in raw markdown code in a snippet box
+Give me 36 Character Equipment Items for this setting must be unique and without repetitions
 ---
 Consider the game is a tag based descriptive system and the resolution of every action is a closed question with this range of possible answers: